sagemathinc/cocalc-doc/source/chatgpt.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-suggest code for shell scripts
+Suggest Code for Shell Scripts
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 You can get help with basic shell scripting as well as with advanced CoCalc commands.
 Sample requests: